nirfriedman/cfChIP-seq/README.md

 List of packages needed: optparse, Biobase, MASS, Matrix, NMF, RColorBrewer, cba, cowplot, ctc, ggforce, ggplot2, preprocessCore, reshape2, rtracklayer, tools

 There are two directory structures that are needed for the analysis to run.
+You can find download them from the Zenodo repository DOI:10.5281/zenodo.3967254

 First, in the same directory as the scripts, there should be directory called SetupFiles.
 For each modification there should be a directory: